nus-cs2113-AY2324S2/ip/docs/README.md

 ## Quick Start

 1. Ensure you have Java 11 or above installed on your computer.
-2. Download the latest version of Mona from [GitHub](https://github.com/nur-haziq/ip).
+2. Download the latest version of Mona from [GitHub](https://github.com/nur-haziq/ip/releases).
 3. Open a terminal and navigate to the folder where you downloaded Mona.
-4. Run the application by entering `java -jar Mona.jar` in the terminal.
+4. Run the application by entering `java -jar ip.jar` in the terminal.
 5. Type `help` to see a list of available commands.

 &nbsp;